kv-ohwtfyb/APP-LINFO1212/projetPreparatoire/README.md

 ## Functionalities
 The functionalities available in the web applications are :
   - Viewing incidents.
-  - Authentification (Log in / Register).
+  - Authentication (Log in / Register).
   - Reporting an incident.
   - Deleting an incident (Admin).
   - Searching incidents based your criteria.